Preparing For Your Puppy

 Make a litter box.

-All of our puppies come completely litter trained.
+All of our puppies come mostly litter trained.
 They have been going in a litter box since they could walk.
 To make it easier on you, you could make a litter box for Puppy.
 This will make it possible for Puppy to take himself to the bathroom at night, or while you're away, lowering the chances of a puddle or a present on the floor for you when you get home!

 Litter boxes are cheap and extremely easy to make.
 Get a 32-qt (23"L by 16"W) clear storage box from Walmart.
 Cut away a small section of the edge to make it easier for puppy to get in and out.